Cheryl Contee: Entrepreneurship

 In May 2008, Contee co-founded Fission Strategy, a women- and minority-owned tech startup.
 Fission was an Internet strategy and web development firm that specialized in nonprofits and foundations.
 In 2006, Contee also co-founded Jack and Jill Politics, named one of the top 10 black blogs in 2008, where she wrote under the pseudonym "Jill Tubman”.

 In June 2012, Contee went on to co-found Attentive.ly, a tech startup specializing in influencer marketing technology, serving as their Strategic Advisor.
-In 2016, Attentive.ly was acquired by Blackbaud, making it the first tech startup with a black female founder on board in history to be acquired by a NASDAQ-traded company.
+In 2016, Attentive.ly was acquired by Blackbaud for $ 4 million, making it the first tech startup with a black female founder on board in history to be acquired by a NASDAQ-traded company.

 In 2018, Fission Strategy merged with 270 Strategies, a digital consulting firm, to create Do Big Things, where she currently leads as the CEO.
 Do Big Things is a mission-driven digital marketing agency that specializes in working with non-profits and progressive political campaigns.
 In 2019, Contee released her book, “Mechanical Bull: How You Can Achieve Startup Success", which details her history as a rare Black female startup founder.

 In addition to her business ventures, Contee co-founded #YesWeCode, now DreamCorps Tech, which represents the movement to help over 100,000 low opportunity youth to become high quality coders.